Presumed human remains found in debris from Titan submersible – US Coast Guard

 A statement said: “They have been working around the clock now for 10 days, through the physical and mental challenges of this operation, and are anxious to finish the mission and return to their loved ones.”

-Royal Canadian Mounted Police (RCMP) previously said they are looking into the five deaths.
+Royal Canadian Mounted Police previously said they are looking into the five deaths.

 Safety investigators from the Transportation Safety Board (TSB) of Canada made inquiries on Titan’s main support ship, the Polar Prince, after it docked in St John’s harbour on Saturday.